teracyhq/blog/source/_posts/2016-11-07-how-to-develop-and-deploy-react-applications-easily-and-fast-with-webpack-es6-plus-and-docker.markdown

 Or even better, ping us for consulting :-).

-## react-boilerplate Introduction
+## react-boilerplate introduction

 `react-redux-universal-hot-example` is a good start, however, there are still many improvements that we'd like to add, for example:

 - better code and component organization convention.
 The Angular 2 convention is a really great inspiration for this
 - update dependencies to latest versions
 - build the deployment Docker that should include runtime stuff only, not development stuff
 - server side code should be production ready and optimized

 And there are more to do.
 So we intent to create a better `react-redux-universal-hot-example` version,